 Students learn about refrigeration, air conditioning and heating, electrical circuitry, control equipment and system design, as well as troubleshooting and equipment installation.
 Take HVACR courses in testing, troubleshooting and equipment installation.

-Degree and certificate options are designed to prepare students for a variety of positions as technicians and mechanics, installers and stationary operators, as well as managers, contractors and HVACR business owners.
-With proper planning, students can continue their education at a baccalaureate-granting institution pursuing degrees that include mechanical or electrical engineering.
+Our degree and certificate programs prepare students for positions as technicians and mechanics, installers, stationary operators, managers, contractors and HVACR business owners.
+With proper planning, students can continue their education at a four-year college or university and pursue a degree in mechanical or electrical engineering.

 Determine Your Path